 Chakeer Drake-Frazier was a laboratory assistant from 2012-2014.
 Chakeer's project investigated whether perinatal choline supplementation can mitigate the negative effects of prenatal stress on male social behaviors.
 Chakeer's work contributed to a publication in Behavioural Brain Research.
 Chakeer is currently taking a break from research to explore other potential career options, but we are hoping he will return soon!

 Kat Davis was a research assistant in the laboratory from 2012-2014.
 Her honors thesis investigated the effects of prenatal stress on alpha7 nAChRs in the basolateral amygdala.
-Kat is now in the process of applying to nursing school.
+Kat is currently in PA school at Emory University School of Medicine.

 Kayla Brooks was a research assistant in the lab from 2009-2013.
 She worked on several projects, and specifically investigated the effects of prenatal and adolescent stress on obesity and adiposity, and presented this work at The Society for Behavioral Neuroendocrinology (SBN) meeting in 2013.
 She co-authored a paper publsihed in Behavioural Brain Research, and will also co-author a manuscript currently in preparation.
 Kayla recently finished her Masters Degree in Research Design and Statistics at the University of Denver.